 FitzRoy was recalled by the Colonial Office, which then gave more money and soldiers to the new governor, George Grey.
-Grey rapidly established his authority around Cook Strait, while leaving other unruly areas, for instance, Northland, to one side.
+Grey rapidly established his authority around Cook Strait.

-The crown-colony regime – where New Zealand was ruled by a non-elected governor – was intended to be transitional.
-The New Zealand Constitution Act 1846 replaced the governor and unelected executive and legislative councils with a colonial assembly, two provinces that each had an assembly, and town councils.
-However, Governor Grey convinced the Colonial Office in London to delay establishment of the assemblies for five years to give the government an opportunity to assimilate Māori – the majority of the population – to the colonial order.
+The Crown-colony regime – under which New Zealand was ruled by a non-elected governor – was intended to be transitional.
+The New Zealand Constitution Act 1846 replaced the governor and unelected executive and legislative councils with a colonial assembly, two provinces that each had an assembly,, and town councils.
+However, Governor Grey convinced the Colonial Office in London to delay establishment of the assemblies for five years to give the government an opportunity to assimilate Māori – the majority of the population – into the colonial order.

-The establishment of the two provinces – New Munster (Wellington and the South Island) and New Ulster (the rest of the North Island) – did go ahead, with their own lieutenant governors and executive and legislative councils for the settler population.
+The two provinces – New Munster (Wellington, the South Island and Stewart Island) and New Ulster (the rest of the North Island) – were established, with their own lieutenant-governors and executive and legislative councils for the settler population.
 However, the legislative council for New Ulster never met and New Munster’s met only once, in 1849.
-The settlers were not happy and constitutional associations demanding self-government thrived in the New Zealand Company settlements.
+The settlers were not happy, and constitutional associations demanding self-government thrived in the New Zealand Company settlements.

 The ‘heads of department’, who had previously been officials on the executive council, were replaced by members of the House of Representatives (Parliament), who became ‘ministers’.

-Like the 1846 constitution, that of 1852 established provinces, but six rather than two: Auckland, New Plymouth (later to be renamed Taranaki), Wellington, Nelson, Canterbury and Otago.
+Like the 1846 constitution, that of 1852 established provinces, but six rather than two: Auckland, New Plymouth (later renamed Taranaki), Wellington, Nelson, Canterbury and Otago.

 Provinces had elected councils and an elected chief official, called a superintendent.
-They were elected in 1853, before the nationwide general assembly had met.
+These officials were elected in 1853, before the colony-wide General Assembly had met.